nitad54448/yappari-5-1/README.md

 Equivalent to the __Fit selected__ command.

     global_fit_selected_datasets
-Perform a fit for a unique set of parameters for several Active datasets.
-This will calculate the variance of each point and use 1/variance for weight in non-linear fit.
-The parameters of the first selected dataset will be taken as strating point.
+Perform a fit for a unique set of parameters for the selected datasets.
+This will calculate the variance of each point and use 1/variance for weight in the non-linear fit.
+The parameters of the first selected dataset will be taken as starting point.

     add noise to z
 Add random noise up to X percent, X being a value defined by the user.
 Nois can also be added to frequency (for testing purposes), Zr and Zi.